subhashsomarouthu/subhashsomarouthu/README.md

-### Hi there 👋 I am Subhash
+### Hi there 👋 Welcome to my GitHub portfolio!

-### Welcome to my GitHub portfolio!
-This repository serves as a digital portfolio where you can learn more about me, my skills, and my journey in the world of technology and beyond.
+### This repository serves as a digital portfolio where you can learn more about me, my skills, and my journey in the world of technology and beyond.

+I am Subhash,

-A passionate and curious Data Science intern at Almabetter.
+An enthusiastic and inquisitive intern in the field of Data Science at Almabetter.

 With a strong academic background in Information Technology and 1.5 years of experience as a Quality Assurance Analyst, I have a solid foundation in Python, SQL.With a keen interest in cutting-edge technologies, I'm on a thrilling journey to explore the world of Data Science and Machine Learning, leveraging my skills to contribute to innovative projects.